How big of a role does diet play in helping to prevent illnesses?

 Similarly, in today’s world of daily stress, an adjustment to one’s life style can offer a cure for physical and mental health.
 But, in the long run, it is a combination of factors – diet, lifestyle, and understanding of when and why a change is necessary – that can both keep ill health at bay, or help cure it should it strike.

 It’s an approach which not only plays to the advantage of patients, but could be massively beneficial in economic terms to providers of health services, such as Britain’s NHS and our own GHA.
 Last year the NHS spent £9.1 billion on drugs and pills – the cost of filling more than one billion prescriptions, according to press reports.
+This topic explained at Pulse Vascular website, is a must-read.
 An official audit found that many of these were not necessary.
 In care homes for the elderly alone, at least £200 per patient was spent on unnecessary medication.

 And with most of us in the developed world living ever longer, where the elderly are often those whose treatment involves the widest variety of pills, a new approach makes financial sense …and would be to everyone’s benefit, other than the shareholders in pharmaceutical companies.